-China's borders will likely remain shut for months, but some may be wary of visiting even after they reopen | CNN
+China's borders will likely remain shut for months, but some may be wary of visiting after they reopen

 For many, the continued detention of the two Canadian Michaels will likely serve as a chilling reminder of the risks associated with visiting China, even after it reopens its borders to the world.

 And so far, Chinese authorities have shown little urgency in reopening.
-Unlike smaller economies that rely heavily on cross-border capital flows, outside talent or international tourism, existing border restrictions have not stopped China from roaring back into growth.
+Unlike smaller economies that rely heavily on cross-border capital flows, outside talent or international tourism, Covid-19 border restrictions have not stopped China from roaring back into growth.

 A closed border also gives the Chinese government more control on who they want to let into the country.
 Beijing expelled at least 18 foreign correspondents last year, and few Western outlets have been granted visas for new journalists to be based in China, according to the Foreign Correspondents' Club of China.

-Meanwhile, tens of thousands of international students enrolled in Chinese universities have been barred from returning to the country, with many voicing frustrations on Twitter and tagging Chinese diplomats for help – to no avail.

-Given China’s zero tolerance for Covid cases, it is likely that some form of restrictions might stay in place until the Beijing Winter Olympics next February, or even as late as the 20th Communist Party Congress next fall – both politically important events of which Beijing wants to ensure absolute success.
+Given China's zero tolerance for Covid cases, it is likely that some restrictions might stay in place until the Beijing Winter Olympics next February, or even as late as the 20th Communist Party Congress next fall -- both politically important events of which Beijing wants to ensure absolute success.

-Like elsewhere, the pandemic has changed China in many ways – some of which might add to the concerns of foreigners who plan to visit.

-Visitors will be greeted by expanded digital surveillance, which played a central role in China’s successful containment of the virus.
-Their everyday movements will be tracked by a mandatory smartphone “health code” app, required for entry to office buildings, restaurants, shopping malls and train stations.
-Facial recognition cameras, already common in public places, have proliferated closer to people’s homes, with an increasing number of residential complexes installing them at their entrances.
+Visitors will be greeted by expanded digital surveillance, which played a central role in China's successful containment of the virus.
+Their everyday movements will be tracked by a mandatory smartphone "health code" app, required for entry to office buildings, restaurants, shopping malls and train stations.
+Facial recognition cameras, already common in public places, have also proliferated in residential areas.

 Meanwhile, nationalistic sentiment, which was already rising in China prior to the pandemic, has reached new heights.

-Many Chinese are proud – rightfully – of China’s ability to swiftly tame the outbreak, despite its initial mishandling.
-But Chinese officials and state media have also pushed the narrative that it is a further vindication of Beijing’s rise – and the West’s decline.
-China’s success is touted as vivid proof of the superiority of its authoritarian political system, with the faltering response of Western governments cast as a fatal weakness of democracies.
+Many Chinese are proud -- rightfully -- of China's ability to swiftly tame the outbreak, despite its initial mishandling.
+But Chinese officials and state media have also pushed the narrative that it is a further vindication of Beijing's rise -- and the West's decline.

-Over the past months, big Western apparel brands, from Nike to H&M, have faced calls for boycott in China because of the stand they’ve taken against the allleged use of forced labor to produce cotton in Xinjiang.
-And even Chinese intellectuals who took part in an exchange program partly funded by the Japanese government were attacked by online nationalists as “traitors.”

-It remains to be seen how much of the surging ultra-nationalism online will affect everyday actions and encounters.
-But in one way or another, escalating tensions between China and the West will have profound impacts on the way it treats foreigners, and the other way around, too.
+But with the borders yet to fully reopen, it remains to be seen how much of the surging ultra-nationalism online will affect everyday actions and encounters.

 Photo of the day